csaez/riglab/README.md

 Installation
 ------------

-- Get a xsiaddon file from [here](#) and drop it on a softimage viewport (includes wishlib, rigicon and naming modules).
+Get a xsiaddon file from [here](#) and drop it on a softimage viewport (includes wishlib, rigicon and naming packages).

-or...
+*or...*

-- Clone the repo, copy `riglab_plugin.py` to a Softimage plugin directory and install the python modules typing in a terminal.
+Copy `riglab_plugin.py` to a Softimage plugin directory, clone the repo and install the python modules typing in a terminal.

     python setup.py install

 Goals
 -----
-RigLab is in the making, but I thought it could be important list the project's goals in order to justify why I think we could do better than current rigging conventions and invite developers/riggers to collaborate with me.
+`riglab` is in the making, but it is important set the goals of the project early on in order to justify why I think we could do better than current rigging conventions.

-- **Deformation first**: A lot of auto-rigs out there uses a guide system to create a skeleton+animation system making really hard relocate the articulation points once the setup is created.
-RigLab encourage a completally different approach, it allow set different solvers/behaviours to an existing skeleton (like adjustment layers in photoshop), so you can create and test the skeleton before apply any animation system keeping things simple.
+- **Deformation first**: A lot of auto-riggers out there use a guide system to create the skeleton and animation rig at the same time, making really hard iterate over the joint placement once the setup is created (rebuild tend to be the only option). `riglab` encourages a different approach, where you have to solve joint placement first, when everything is still clean and simple, and then feed `riglab` with that skeleton in order to assign different behaviors creating your animation rig.

-- **Prototyping**: RigLab works at a lower level than the typical modular autorig, but not as lower as vanilla constraints, it allow grouping and multiple behaviour in the same joints making prototyping much easier on a wide range of characters/props/environments.
+- **Prototyping**: `riglab` works at a lower level than most modular auto-riggers, but not as lower as vanilla DCCs, this allow solve a wide range of rigs using behaviours as the generic building block, solving snaping between states and multiple spaces "for free".

-- **Editing**: again, there's plenty of nice autorig scripts out there, but most of them just manage the creation process and then dump the results into the 3d scene leaving the editing side up to you.
-RigLab is not just about creation, it's session persistent and gives you access to existing rigs via a python API (this is also important for animation tools).
+- **Editing**: most auto-rigger scripts manage the creation process and dump the results into the 3d scene, leaving the editing side up to you. `riglab` is not just about creation, it is session persistent and gives you access to existing rigs via a rich python API or GUI tools (this is also important for animation tools).

-- **Reusability**: RigLab implements serialization/templating mechanisms,
-this way you can reuse any previous configuration without write a single line of code (sort of autorigs for free).
+- **Reusability**: `riglab` implements a quite powerfull templating system, this allows re-use any previous configuration without write a single line of code.

-- **Pipeline friendly**: Riglab is highly customizable; names, shapes, solvers and almost every component is selected from a customizable library and configuration files (JSON) with default values that make sense.
+- **Pipeline friendly**: `riglab` is highly customizable: names, shapes, solvers and almost every component is selected from a library or defined by text configuration files.

 Ussage
 ------